The Minority Changemaker Programme

 broaden your horizon

-by choosing an elective subject such as music, art, self-development or mindfulness at the Jaruplund Højskole.
+by choosing an elective subject such as debate, philosophy, music, art, politics or literature at the Jaruplund Højskole.

 through a pertinent academic curriculum and dedicated lecturers from the University of Southern Denmark.

 Visit Roskilde Festival